 Our research on sticklebacks has had three main directions.
 The first concerns the role of interactions (competition and predation) in the evolution of differences between species.
 Our work in this area includes experiments in ponds in which we measure how natural selection on a species is changed when another species (e.g., a competitor) is added to its environment.
 Recent experiments have also investigated the wider ecosystem consequences of stickleback diversification.
 The second area concerns the origin and persistence of species themselves, especially the role of ecological selection and reinforcement in the buildup of mating incompatibilities between populations exploiting different environments.
-The third area, in collaboration with David Kingsley at Stanford University, Katie Peichel at the Fred Hutchinson Cancer Research Center, and Felicity Jones at the Max Planck Institute in Tübingen, investigates the genetic basis of species differences.
+The third area, in collaboration with David Kingsley at Stanford University, Katie Peichel at the University of Bern, and Felicity Jones at the Max Planck Institute in Tübingen, investigates the genetic basis of species differences.

 The question of species persistence has lately taken on a new urgency, with the rapid rate at which the stickleback species pairs are becoming extinct.
 Part of our work is dedicated to understanding why this is occurring, and what can be done to forestall doom for the species pairs that remain.